ADD CONDITION

 Pediatric Use

 Pediatric patients under 12 years of age should consult a healthcare professional prior to use.
-For adolescents and children aged 12 years and older, the medication may be applied to the affected area no more than 3 to 4 times daily.
+For adolescents and adults aged 12 years and older, the recommended application is to the affected area no more than 3 to 4 times daily.

 Geriatric Use

-There is no specific information regarding the use of this medication in geriatric patients, including dosage adjustments, safety concerns, or special precautions.
-Healthcare providers should exercise caution when prescribing this medication to elderly patients, as individual responses may vary.
-Monitoring for potential adverse effects and therapeutic efficacy is recommended in this population, given the lack of targeted data.
+There is no specific information regarding the use of Absorbine Jr. menthol patch in geriatric patients, including dosage adjustments, safety concerns, or special precautions.
+Healthcare providers should exercise caution when prescribing this product to elderly patients, as the absence of data necessitates careful consideration of individual patient factors and potential risks.
+Monitoring for any adverse effects is advisable in this population, given the lack of established guidelines for geriatric use.

 Pregnancy